Singapore

 In Singapore, the Accountants Act and the Singapore Accountancy Commission Act establishes initial professional development (IPD) and continuing professional development (CPD) requirements for public accountants.

-The entities that are responsible for the implementation of IPD and CPD requirements are the Singapore Accountancy Commission (SAC), the Accountant and Regulatory Authority (ACRA), and the Institute of Singapore Chartered Accountants (ISCA).
-ISCA reports that education requirements in Singapore are aligned with the 2015 revised IES.
+The entities that are responsible for the implementation of IPD and CPD requirements for public accountants are the Singapore Accountancy Commission (SAC), the Accounting and Regulatory Authority (ACRA), and the Institute of Singapore Chartered Accountants (ISCA).
+ISCA reports that education requirements in Singapore are aligned with the latest IES requirements as of 2022.

 Both ACRA and ISCA have established CPD requirements.
 ACRA requires all public accountants to complete 120 hours of CPD every three years to maintain a license to practice in Singapore.
 ISCA members who are public accountants registered with ACRA are to comply with ACRA’s requirements.
 Other non-public accountant members of ISCA are also subject to the same requirements as public accountants.